List of Jeopardy! tournaments and events: Tournament of Champions

 The format was changed again in Season 40, affected by the Hollywood labor stoppages, causing additional tournaments to be held in order to allow episodes to be filmed, now featuring an even more expanded field of 27 contestants who played in nine quarterfinal games.
 The nine winners of the quarterfinal games proceed to the semifinals, and the three winners of those games proceed to the finals.
 The format of the finals is retained from the Season 39 tournament, with the winner earning an entry into the Jeopardy!
 Masters tournament.
 Beginning with Season 41, the prizes for the non-winning finalists were adjusted to $75,000, along with an invitation to the Jeopardy!
 Masters tournament.

 In order to accommodate the revert of the Season 39 format for Season 41's tournament, a similar exhibition game, which featured Adriana Harmeyer, Isaac Hirsch and Drew Basile, who were automatically qualified to the semifinals as the top three seeds, was broadcast in audio-only on Tunein on January 24, 2025, as part of its continued partnership between Tunein and Sony Pictures Television.
 It would later be aired on February 14, the day after the tournament concluded.

+The Season 42 tournament featured a reduced field of 21 contestants, with the top three seeds Scott Riccardi, Laura Faddah, and Paolo Pasco automatically qualified to the semifinals, with their exhibition game aired on January 30, 2026, the day after the semifinals concluded.
+The six winners of the quarterfinal games proceed to the semifinals, and the winners of those semifinal games proceed to the best-three-of-seven finals.

 JeoparDAY!

 Starting from Season 38, a special day took place annually on March 30, the same date Jeopardy! originally premiered.
 The Season 38 JeoparDAY! event featured the first episode of the original NBC version of Jeopardy!.
 The Season 39 JeoparDAY! featured the first episode of the syndicated version of Jeopardy!, which was Alex Trebek's first episode.
 The Season 40 JeoparDAY! event celebrated the show's 60th anniversary, which allowed the first 10,000 people who took the Jeopardy!
 Anytime Test to donate $6, which totaled $60,000.
+For the season 42 JeoparDAY! event, people who took the special Jeopardy!
+Giveaway Test between March 30 and April 6 are automatically entered for a chance to win $6,200.